Paul Denyer: Investigation

 Police became involved with the case after the incidents at Denyer's block of units, where the first slasher break-in occurred, and at Vanes' unit in February 1993.
 The murder of Stevens was the first incident to attract a large investigation, as did the disappearance of Fream, when a search was organised and scuba divers examined the Kananook Creek.
 No external forensic evidence was found at the Stevens scene, and no witnesses came forward.

-With Fream, again, no foreign forensic evidence was found at the scene due to poor weather, but witnesses later recalled her car, a gray Nissan Pulsar, had been seen driving erratically and flashing its high-beam lights.
-Her car was located by police the next day at nearby Madden Street, and forensics found traces of Fream's blood inside, alongside a new dent in the front, and the driver's seat pushed back.
-Denyer later explained how, at the milk bar, Fream had left her car unlocked, and he had climbed into the back seat, and threatened her with the gun shortly after she drove from the store.
+With Fream, again, no foreign forensic evidence was found at the scene due to poor weather, but it was clear she had fought her attacker.
+Witnesses later recalled her car, a gray Nissan Pulsar, had been seen driving erratically and flashing its high-beam lights.
+Her unlocked car was located by police the next day at nearby Madden Street, and forensics found traces of Fream's blood inside, alongside a new dent in the front, and the driver's seat pushed back.
+Denyer later explained how, at the milk bar, he had found her car unlocked, had climbed into the back seat, and had threatened her with the replica gun shortly after she drove from the store.

+After the second attack, and with Toth's description, she described her attacker as 18–20 years old, 180 cm tall, with a round face and blue-eyes, police drew up a profile of the suspect: a male, likely unemployed or with a menial job, likely a local resident, aged 18–24, average looking, and living alone.

+As media scrutiny and community concern intensified, it was becoming clearer to police that these separate incidents may be connected.
+Investigators also suspected they may be linked to the disappearance of Sarah MacDiarmid in 1990 and the murder of Michelle Brown in 1992.
+In the lead up to the murder of Russell, 200 investigators were in the process of visiting 4,700 homes triangulated on Madden Street, Frankston.
+Codenamed "Operation Pulsar" after Fream's vehicle, the door knock was at the time the largest ever conducted by Victoria Police.